Crazy Story: Crazy Story 2.0

 The official remix of the song is titled "Crazy Story (Remix)" or "Crazy Story 2.0" and features American rapper Lil Durk.
 It was released on May 3, 2019.
 It represents the direct continuation of "Crazy Story" and the prelude to "Crazy Story, Pt.
 3".
 "Crazy Story 2.0" employs the same instrumental of the first piece, that was produced by Mac Fly.
 The song peaked at number 81 on the Billboard Hot 100.

 The verse from Von is the same as the original song, however, there is the addition of Durk's verse that uses a flow that takes Von's cadence and metrics, but adapting them to his style.
 Basically Durk continues the first story telling with the aftermath of the events and depicting a scenario of revenge for the previous ambush by the "opps".

 The music video was released on May 20, 2019.
-It shows Von and Durk in the neighborhood with other OTF members, including Booka600, Memo600, DoodieLo, with interspersed scenes of shootings describing the lyrics of the song.
+It shows Von and Durk in the neighborhood with other OTF members, including Booka600, Memo600, Doodie Lo, with interspersed scenes of shootings describing the lyrics of the song.